typelevel/fs2-kafka/docs/src/main/mdoc/consumers.md

         .compile
         .drain
     }

-    val consumerSettings = ConsumerSettings[IO, String, String] =
+    val consumerSettings =
       ConsumerSettings[IO, String, String]
         .withRebalanceRevokeMode(RebalanceRevokeMode.Graceful)
         .withSessionTimeout(2.seconds)

     KafkaConsumer
       .resource(consumerSettings)
       .use { consumer =>
         run(consumer)
       }
   }
 }
 ```

 Please note that this setting does not guarantee that all the commits will be performed before partition is revoked and
 that `session.timeout.ms` setting is set to lower value.
 Be aware that awaiting too long for partition processor
 to finish will cause processing of the whole topic to be suspended.